 Gym lovers are always curious to know the best time to take pre-workout.
-But before knowing this, it is important to know what pre-workout is?
+But before knowing this, it is important to know what is a pre-workout.
 It is a supplement that frequently comes in powder form and is prepared to give an extra jolt of energy to gym lovers during their workout.

-In simple terms, pre-workout delays the onset of fatigue and makes you able to exercise for longer.
+In simple terms, pre-workout delays the onset of fatigue and makes you able to exercise for longer as a pre workout lasts about couple of hours after consuming it.
 If you are aware of the best time to take pre-workout, you can take the right benefit of consuming pre-workout.

 When to Take Pre-Workout